-INSTRUCTIONS FOR PAGE 2 WORKSHEET
+INSTRUCTIONS FOR PAGE 2, WORKSHEET FOR APPORTIONMENT OF BUSINESS AND FARM INCOME

-Who Must Complete This Worksheet If you have business or farm income on line 8, column 1 from both inside and outside New Mexico, complete the worksheet on PIT-B, page 2.
+Who Must Complete This Worksheet

+Complete if you have business or farm income reported on Line 8, Column 1 from both inside and outside New Mexico.
+Complete all items on the worksheet on PIT-B, page 2.
 When you submit your return, attach: